It's hard to know what to ask for at Christmas, isn't it?

-I bought myself a pair of authentic Apple Airpods last year, after using the following two sets of wireless headphones for about two years previous.
+Authentic Apple Airpods Pro – I bought myself a pair of authentic Apple Airpods three years ago, after using the following two sets of wireless headphones for about two years previous.
 The ones below are great, and if you don't have an iPhone, I would definitely recommend going with those.
 But if you do have an iPhone, Airpods are A.M.A.Z.I.N.G.
 They are self-charging, they connect to the phone automatically, you can tap them to play or pause whatever you're listening to, and they automatically pause when you take one out.
 The new Airpods Pro are pricey, but they are worth every penny.
 They have adjustable tips for any size ears, and the noise canceling feature is solid gold.

-Wireless headphones for winter - It is no secret that I love these headphones.
+Bluetooth headphones – It is no secret that I love these headphones.
 I've written about them before.
 I bought them in the fall for my walks, and they are still great.
 They stay in place, they reduce a lot of background noise, and they have great sound.

-USB charging station - I have this in my office where I like to charge my phone, Kindle, and other devices.
-Joe also has one in the bedroom so that we can charge both of our phones at the same time.
+USB charging station – I have this in my bedroom where I like to charge my phone, Kindle, and other devices.
 They are super handy little things even though they may not be the most exciting gift.
 I also keep one in my overnight bag with a selection of charger cables so that I'm always prepared to charge my devices when I'm away from home.

-Tile Mate or Tile Mate Slim - Tile Mate is amazing.
+Tile Mate – Tile Mate is amazing.
 You attach it to your keys, your wallet, the remote control, or whatever you frequently lose, and when that thing gets lost, you activate the Tile Mate on your phone (via an app) to make the Tile play a sound and play a game of hotter/colder with your stuff until you find it.
 If it's lost outside your house, you can even enlist the Tile Mate community to help you find it.
 We have 4 of these.
 If you're an Apple person, the Apple AirTag is similar.